 Definition - What is Earnings Per Share Ratio?

-The EPS declared by a company is a great indication of how profitable it is.
+A company's earnings per share declaration is a great indication of how profitable it is.

 Earnings per share ratio is calculated as you subtract the preferred stock dividends from net income, and then divide it by the combination of common stock equivalents and all outstanding common shares.